A history of The Daily Record

 1916

 St. Paul Street building sold to city, which razes it to widen the street.
-Newspaper moves to four-story rowhouse at 15 E. Saratoga, its current location.
+Newspaper moves to four-story rowhouse at 15 E. Saratoga, where it will remain for nearly 100 years.

 1920